-- the effects of acquisitions and divestitures made during the last twelve months with a purchase price above a €50 M threshold as defined in our €2 billion sustainability-linked syndicated revolving credit facility ("Syndicated Credit Facility") (see note 6 included in this report), - non-cash charges, - impairment loss, and - special items, including costs related to our FME25 Program as well as bad debt expense in Russia and Ukraine and accruals for certain risks associated with allowances on inventories related to the Ukraine War ("Impacts Related to the War in Ukraine").
+- the effects of acquisitions and divestitures made during the last twelve months with a purchase price above a €50 M threshold as defined in our €2 billion sustainability-linked syndicated revolving credit facility ("Syndicated Credit Facility") (see note 6 of the notes to the consolidated financial statements (unaudited) included in this report), - · non-cash charges, - impairment loss, and - special items, including costs related to our FME25 Program as well as bad debt expense in Russia and Ukraine and accruals for certain risks associated with allowances on inventories related to the Ukraine War ("Impacts Related to the War in Ukraine").
 Although to date the Ukraine War has had minimal impact on our impairment testing of goodwill in the region, as we continue to treat patients and provide health care products, receive reimbursements and generate cash flows, it has had an impact on the valuation of certain assets and receivables as a result of the ongoing hostilities.